IEntin/ClientServer/README.md

 It is also possible to run tests from any directory if it is outside of the\
 project.
 To do this create a directory anywhere, make a soft link to the\
-<project root>/data directory in this new directory and copy the binary\
+project root/data directory in this new directory and copy the binary\
-'runtests' from the <project root>/tests.
+runtests from the project root/tests.
 Then issue './runtests'.

 Script profile.sh runs automatic profiling of the server and clients.\
  The usage is\